Home Learning (updated April 2022)

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 Scenario 1- school is open to all pupils.
-My child is off due to self or family isolation.
+My child is off due to them being unwell

-Scenario 2- School closed to all but vulnerable children and children of critical workers) for one of the above reasons
+Scenario 3- School closed to year groups or all, (except vulnerable children and children of critical workers) for one of the above reasons

 On Day 1 of this scenario, teachers will be preparing ‘home learning plans’.
 These will be uploaded to Seesaw that day, ready for the majority of pupils to continue their learning at home from day 2.
 These plans are in line with the curriculum that we would be teaching in school if children were in.